mnemnion/marmalade/athena.md

 (def zeus-weaver (slurp "athena.grammar"))

 ```
-zeus is, of course, that from which Athena will spring full-born.

 Our first rule is top level.
 The markdown may be separated into that which is kept, that which is ignored, and that which is magic.